First Step Act: Procedural history

 After introduction, the bill was immediately referred to the House Committee on the Judiciary, and was subsequently voted out of committee—accompanied by a report—on a 25–5 vote on May 22, 2018.
 The House Committee's report highlighted Bureau of Prison data about recidivism, and warned of the fiscal and social costs of repeated arrest, conviction and incarceration.
-It also expressed concern with shrinking educational and vocational opportunities for inmates, given the proven potential of those activities to reduce criminogenic tendencies.
-The bill passed the House of Representatives by a 360–59 vote the same day, with remarks from many congressional members, including Rep. Jerry Nadler [D-NY-10], who acknowledged that though the bill did not include sentencing reform as some would have liked, it was an "important first step" that was able to unify groups as divergent as #cut50 and the Koch Foundation.
+It also expressed concern with shrinking educational and vocational opportunities for inmates, given the proven potential of those activities to reduce criminal tendencies.
+The bill passed the House of Representatives by a 360–59 vote the same day, with remarks from many congressional members, including Rep. Jerry Nadler (D-NY-10), who acknowledged that though the bill did not include sentencing reform as some would have liked, it was an "important first step" that was able to unify groups as divergent as #cut50 and the Koch Foundation.
 After passage, the bill was referred to the Senate.

-However, the Senate did not ultimately vote on H.R.
+The Senate did not ultimately vote on H.R.
 5682, nor did it consider S. 2795—a companion bill to H.R.
-5682 that was introduced in the Senate on May 7, 2018, by Senator John Cornyn [R-TX] and referred to the Senate Judiciary Committee.
-The Senate actually did not vote on criminal justice reform until December 2018 due to disagreement about the scope of the First Step Act.
+5682 that was introduced in the Senate on May 7, 2018, by Senator John Cornyn (R-TX) and referred to the Senate Judiciary Committee.
+The Senate did not actually vote on criminal justice reform until December 2018 due to disagreement about the scope of the First Step Act.
 Without the inclusion of meaningful sentence reform akin to the measures proposed in the Sentencing Reform and Corrections Act of 2015, many Senate Democrats were unwilling to support it.
-After months of intense brokering in the Senate, Senator Chuck Grassley [R-IA] introduced a version of bill (S. 3649) on November 15, 2018, that incorporated the correctional reforms from S. 2795/H.R.
+After months of intense brokering in the Senate, Senator Chuck Grassley (R-IA) introduced a version of bill (S. 3649) on November 15, 2018, that incorporated the correctional reforms from S. 2795/H.R.
 5682, added supplemental measures, and—importantly—included new sentencing reform provisions.
 It garnered more than 40 cosponsors.